isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Web Browsing/development
 - [Firefox](www.mozilla.org) - Best FOSS web browser.
 [Linux, Mac, Windows]
 - [Chromium](www.chromium.org) - Open Source version of Chrome.
 [Linux, Mac, Windows]
-- [Bluefish](http://bluefish.openoffice.nl/index.html) - A WYSIWIG website editor.
+- [Bluefish](http://bluefish.openoffice.nl/index.html) - A WYSIWYG HTML website editor.
+Note that I now use web back-ends like Jekyll that interpret MarkDown to do my websites, so this tool my be depreciated for many web development uses.
+If you are doing basic HTML websites, this will work for you.
+[Linux, Mac, Windows]
+- [Jekyll](https://jekyllrb.com/) - Web 2.0 website development.
+Really worth your time to figure out how all this works.
+Easy editing of site content with MarkDown text, and seamless integration on a lot of hosting platforms including GitHub pages (like this very site you are reading now).
 [Linux, Mac, Windows]

 #### Desktop Publishing
 - [Scribus](http://www.scribus.net/) - An all around great tool for making posters, brochures, newsletters, anything that requires mixing graphics and text.
 Very precise control.
 A direct stand-in for Adobe Pagemaker.
 [Linux, Mac, Windows]